Socialism in Canada: Democratic socialism

-By a wide margin, the Co-operative Commonwealth Federation (CCF), a democratic socialist political party from the Prairies with its origins in the Christian left and the social gospel, became the most influential socialist party in Canada.
-It was formed by the merger of several farmer and labour parties, mostly of western Canada.
-The CCF gained support among farmers on the Prairies as well as from many labour unions.
+The Co-operative Commonwealth Federation (CCF), a democratic socialist party from the Prairies with its origins in the Christian left and social gospel, became the most influential socialist party in Canada after its founding during the Great Depression.
+It was formed by the merger of several farmer and labour parties and gained support among farmers on the Prairies as well as from many labour unions.